alvinshi/MiniShogi/README.md

 ## Notes
 a.
 To turn MiniShogi into a full-scale shogi takes 4 steps.
 1.Change the value of the BOARD_SIZE constant in the Board class.
 2.Modify the game.init file to initialize the pieces correctly.
 3. Change the regex format string in Board to allow new possible addresses.
 4.Change the name of the project from MiniShogi to Shogi.

 b.
-The factory method `produce` in AbstractPiece is only three for the purpose of testing the game under file mode.
+The factory method `produce` in AbstractPiece is only there for the purpose of testing the game under file mode.